 Action cams are best for vloggers who are on the move and don’t want to carry too much equipment.

-This means a smaller camera with equivalent image quality and arguable superior video quality compared to DSLR.
+This means a smaller camera with equivalent image quality and arguably superior video quality compared to DSLR.
 Mirrorless cameras also allow interchangeable lenses.

 If you’re not sure what kind of vlogging you’ll do, or if you’ll be needing different types of footage without too much equipment, a compact/point and shoot camera is a good choice.